Frequently Asked Questions

 Neowood composite decking is fit for both residential and commercial use.
 We have been a leading distributor of composite decking for over 17 years, supplying private homes and businesses with excellent quality solutions.
 We have come to understand that some products are better suited to certain environments over others.
 To help decide which product may be best for your upcoming decking project, please contact a member of our dedicated sales team on +6012-2899798.

-Our traditional composite deck boards (Co Ex) are made from a single mould of wood and plastic composite material – making them a long-life alternative to timber decking.
-Our new generation of decking is our Bamboo rang composite decking (Co Ex & Deluxe Ranges), which is a traditional composite material with a tough polymer shell applied to its exterior.
+Our traditional composite deck boards are made from a single mould of wood and plastic composite material, making them a long-lasting alternative to timber decking.
+Our new generation of decking is our Deluxe Ranges, which is a modern composite material with a tough polymer shell capped to its exterior.
 This encapsulates the product and provides a defensive barrier to offer improved performance against the elements.
-This product has all the great features of traditional composite decking, with the added benefits of improved stain, mould and fade resistance.
+This product features all the great benefits of traditional composite decking, with the added advantages of enhanced stain, mold, and fade resistance.

 The majority of orders are delivered on a long wheel based van by a member of our dedicated Neowood delivery team.
 For larger deliveries, we tend to select a more suitable heavy goods vehicle with a higher weight capacity.
 Our logistics team always contact customers ahead of delivery to run through the in’s and out’s and we will never just turn up unannounced!